Intellis-Blog-Software-Facility-Capital-Planning

 Margaret Hamilton

-Margaret Hamilton is a computer scientist and systems engineer who is credited with coining the term "software engineering".
+Margaret Hamilton is a computer scientist and systems engineer credited with coining "software engineering."
 She studied mathematics at the University of Michigan and earned a BA in mathematics with a minor in philosophy from Earlham College in 1958.

-In the 1960s she worked at MITin the meteorology department developing software that would predict weather on the LGP-30 and the PDP-1 computers.
-She went on to become the Director of the Software Engineering Division of the MIT Instrumentation Laboratory, and led a team of developers to design the on-board flight software for the Apollo space program.
+In the 1960s, she worked at MIT in the meteorology department, developing software that predicted weather on the LGP-30 and PDP-1 computers.
+She went on to become the Director of the Software Engineering Division of the MIT Instrumentation Laboratory and led a team of developers to design the onboard flight software for the Apollo space program.
 She created and developed new methods for building flight software and applied these methods to the development of the Apollo and Skylab software and to defining Shuttle system software requirements.

-In 2016, she was awarded the Presidential Medal of Freedom by US President Barack Obama for her work leading the development of on-board flight software for NASA's Apollo Moon missions.
+In 2016, US President Obama awarded her the Presidential Medal of Freedom for her work leading the development of onboard flight software for NASA's Apollo Moon missions.

 Lynn Conway